ironhack-datalabs/data-ber-10-19/module-3_projects/final-project/README.md

 * Short presentation of yourself:
 	* Who are you?
-	* A hobby you have.
   * __Note: we are getting you ready for final presentation!__
 * Elevator pitch:
-  * Data set you chose.
-  * Why did you chose that data set?
-  * The most important thing you learned.
+  * What is it about?
+  * Why should the audience care?
+  * What do you want the audience to take away?
+  * Tell your story!

+Optional:

 * One technical challenge you faced:
   * Explain the challenge.
   * Explain how and what you did to overcome it.